seijihirao/apys/README.md

 ## __init__.py

-This file contains a funcion that will be called before initializing the api.
+This file contains a function that will be called before initializing the api.

 init(api)